 Deloitte's 2019 future of cyber survey 2019 found that while digital transformation is moving forward rapidly, risk management accounts for less than 10% of cyber budgets.
 In the survey, 15% of respondents revealed they were struggling to prioritize cyber risk across their businesses.

-57% data breaches involve insiders
+57% of data breaches involve insiders

-So, while it's usually malicious outsiders that we think of when considering cyber threats, often it's people inside a company that are the danger.
+So, while it's usually malicious outsiders that we think of when considering cyber threats, it's often people inside a company that are the danger.

 Verizon's 2019 Insider Trading Report found that 57% of data breaches involved insider threats.